 Admir Skodo

-Admir Skodo is a Senior Policy Analyst at MPI Europe, primarily working on EU asylum and refugee policies.
-He is focused in particular on policy responses to and public perceptions of refugee crises, border-control measures, the externalization of asylum processing, and root causes of forced migration.
+Admir Skodo was a Senior Policy Analyst at MPI Europe, primarily working on EU asylum and refugee policies.
+He focused in particular on policy responses to and public perceptions of refugee crises, border-control measures, the externalization of asylum processing, and root causes of forced migration.

 Before joining MPI Europe, Dr. Skodo worked on forced migration issues in multiple capacities.
 He was a consultant for immigration attorneys, including researching country-of-origin information in asylum cases based on a training program that he developed and taught to asylum officers in the Swedish Migration Agency.
-He was also a researcher at Lund University, where he developed a project using the situation of Afghan refugees and asylum seekers in Europe and the United States to illustrate broader historical and contemporary dynamics between asylum, refugee, and foreign policies.
-Dr. Skodo has developed and taught courses on migration at Stanford University, Lund University, and the University of California, Berkeley.
-Finally, prior to joining MPI Europe, he was an analyst at the California Public Utilities Commission (CPUC), working on policy issues around public participation in the CPUC’s decision-making processes.
+He was also a researcher at Lund University and has developed and taught courses on migration at Stanford University, Lund University, and the University of California, Berkeley.
+Finally, prior to joining MPI Europe, he was an analyst at the California Public Utilities Commission (CPUC).

 Dr. Skodo holds a PhD in history from the European University Institute.